Albaraka Türk

+As of 30.06.2021, in our partnership structure, the share of the foreign partners is 60.87%, the share of the local partners is 0.72% and the share open to the public is 38.41%.

 In addition to Albaraka Türk offering financial services to its customers through its branches, they also act as Anadolu Sigorta and Anadolu Hayat Emeklilik agencies, selling Insurance Policies, Private Pension Plans and other services related to their domain.

-Recently Albaraka Türk in cooperation with Anadolu Hayat Emeklilik announced that they will offer Private Pension Plans in which the funds collected will be used in Sharia compliant non-interest Financial Instruments.
+Furthermore, Albaraka Türk in cooperation with Anadolu Hayat Emeklilik announced that they will offer Private Pension Plans in which the funds collected will be used in Sharia compliant non-interest Financial Instruments.
 This product especially aims towards the more sensitive Islamic customers.

-Albaraka Türk Katılım Bankası has profit and loss partnership, consumer finance, credit card islamic license.
+Albaraka Türk Katılım Bankası has profit and loss partnership, consumer finance, credit card Islamic license.